Skip to main content

 Time Limit

-HR will take note of the date and time of request from the staff member.
 This form must be completed and returned to the HR Staff Performance and Review Team prior to the closing date of application for promotion.
 If not received by this time, your application will not be considered.

 Completed Forms

-Please return the completed form by e-mail to: junpromo@tcd.ie.
+Please return the completed form by e-mail to junpromo@tcd.ie prior to the closing date of application for review.
 By submitting your application electronically, you are declaring that the information you are providing is factually correct.
+Confirmation of receipt of your Personal Circumstances Form will be sent to the email address you entered on the form.

 Please note: the HR Staff Performance and Review Team will not enter any discussion verbally with an applicant.
 All correspondence will be by e-mail.
-Confirmation of receipt of your Special Circumstances Form will be sent to the e-mail address you entered on this form within 2 working days.
+Confirmation of receipt of your Personal Circumstances Form will be sent to the e-mail address you entered on this form within 2 working days.

 Frequently Asked Questions